Tax revenue statistics

 Because of differing national tax structures, indirect taxes, direct taxes and net social contributions vary considerably in importance from country to country in terms of the tax revenue they generate.

-For the EU-28, the share of current taxes on income, wealth, etc. has decreased from 2007, but showed an increase of 0.2 pp of GDP in 2011, accelerated to 0.4 pp of GDP in 2012, continued to grow in 2013 (increase of 0.2 pp of GDP) and stagnated between 2013 and 2014.
-This could be primarily due to an increase in taxes on profits of corporations, rather than tax-raising measures such as the introduction of property taxes – the increase in this component of D.5 is stronger than the one in income taxes on individual or household income.
+For the EU-28, the share of current taxes on income, wealth, etc. has decreased from 2007 to 12.1 % of GDP in 2010, but showed an increase of 0.8 pp of GDP in between 2010 and 2013, stagnated between 2013 and 2015, before increasing slightly to 13.1 % of GDP in 2017.
+This could be primarily due to an increase in taxes on profits of corporations as well as increased employment (personal income taxes), rather than tax-raising measures such as the introduction of property taxes – the increase in this component of D.5 is stronger than the one in income taxes on individual or household income.
 From 2008 to 2009 the share of direct taxes decreased more than GDP and the fall in direct taxes was more pronounced than the fall in indirect taxes.
 Direct taxes have also taken longer to recover.
 The main components of direct taxes are taxes on the income of individuals and corporations.
 In the crisis, taxes on the income or profits of corporations experienced a decline in 2008 and further decreased in 2009.
 Despite their lower relative weight in the tax burden, the decrease in 2009 was stronger than the decrease in taxes on individual or household income (which are affected by unemployment).
 This reflects the higher sensitivity of corporate profits to the economic climate and highlights the role of corporate income taxes as automatic stabilisers.
 The longer lag in recovery could also be partly due to taxation policies in many Member States allowing losses to be carried forward and offset against profits.

-Taxes on production and imports have increased their share of total taxation from 2009 to 2014 and exceed the 2007 level.
+Taxes on production and imports have increased their share of total taxation from 2010 to 2017.
 This is at least partly due to increases in the VAT rates in many countries and the introduction of new taxes.
-Indirect taxes are expected to have a shorter lag in reaction to the renewed growth in output, an assumption supported by the increase from 2009 to 2010.
+Indirect taxes are expected to have a shorter lag in reaction to the renewed growth in output.
+Between 2014 and 2017, taxes on production and imports grew in line with nominal GDP, meaning that as a ratio to GDP they remained stable at 13.6 %.

-The highest ratios of taxes on production and imports relative to GDP were recorded in Sweden (22.1 %), Serbia (18.9 %), Croatia (18.8 %), Hungary (18.6 %) and Denmark (16.6 %), in line with the high overall level of taxation in Denmark and Sweden.
-The lowest ratios of these indirect taxes were recorded for Slovakia (10.8 %) and Germany (10.9 %) as well as Switzerland (6.1 %), the latter having a low overall level of taxation (see Table 4).
+The highest ratios of taxes on production and imports relative to GDP were recorded in Sweden (22.7 %), Croatia (19.6 %) and Hungary (18.2 %), in line with the relatively high overall level of taxation in Sweden.
+The lowest ratios of these indirect taxes were recorded for Ireland (8.5 %), Germany (10.7 %) and Slovakia (11.1 %) as well as Switzerland (6.1 %), with Ireland and Switzerland having a low overall level of taxation (see Table 4).

 Besides the main tax revenue categories, Figure 5 also shows two minor components that are included in the definition of tax revenue: capital taxes (D.91) and capital transfers from general government to relevant sectors, representing taxes and social contributions assessed but unlikely to be collected (D.995).

 Capital taxes (D.91) are taxes levied at irregular and infrequent intervals on the net worth or value of assets owned, or transferred in the form of legacies or gifts.
-These taxes accounted for 0.3 % of GDP in the EU-28 in 2014, with low ratios mainly recorded for some of the new EU Member States and the Nordic countries.
-They range from 1.0 % of GDP in Belgium and 0.5 % in Spain and France to being very small or non-existent in several countries.
+These taxes accounted for 0.3 % of GDP in the EU-28 in 2017.
+They range from 0.8 % of GDP in Belgium and 0.4 % in Spain to being very small or non-existent (Estonia, Lithuania, Cyprus, Austria, Portugal, Poland, Romania, and Slovakia) in several countries.

 For the countries that (partially) use the assessment method of accrual recording (see methodological notes), a capital transfer can be recorded from general government to other sectors of the economy.
 This represents taxes and social contributions assessed but unlikely to be collected (D.995), which have to be deducted from tax revenue in order to produce consistent data with countries that use the time-adjusted cash method or that combine a method based on assessments and declarations with coefficients.
-In 2014, for the EU-28, this adjustment amounted to 0.1 % of GDP, with the highest ratios being registered for Denmark and Spain ( both 0.4 %), France (0.3 %) as well as Switzerland (0.2 %).
+In 2017, for the EU-28, this adjustment amounted to 0.1 % of GDP, with the highest ratios being registered for Denmark (both 0.4 %) as well as for France and Spain (both 0.3 %).
 High amounts recorded in this category cannot be interpreted as a country having a less efficient tax collection system, since countries adopting the different method will not have any amounts recorded in this category.

-In Sweden (32.2 % of the total), Denmark (24.6 %) and Finland (23.5 %) as well as Iceland (24.5 %), the local government subsector recorded over a quarter or close to a quarter of total tax revenue in 2014.
-On the other hand, in Malta, all general government tax revenue is recorded by central government and the local government's share made up less than 5 % of total tax revenue in Bulgaria, Estonia, Ireland, Greece, Cyprus, Lithuania, Luxembourg, the Netherlands, Austria, Romania and Slovakia as well as Serbia.
+In Sweden (30.8 % of the total), Denmark (26.3 %) and Finland (23.4 %), the local government subsector recorded over a quarter or close to a quarter of total tax revenue in 2017.
+On the other hand, in Malta, all general government tax revenue is recorded by central government and the local government's share made up less than 5 % of total tax revenue in Bulgaria, Estonia, Ireland, Greece, Cyprus, Lithuania, Luxembourg, the Netherlands, Austria, Romania, Slovakia, the United Kingdom.

-Finally, in Malta (99.5 %), Ireland (96.6 %) and the United Kingdom (94.1 %), the central government subsector was the most important.
+Finally, in Malta (99.4 %), Ireland (97.2 %) and the United Kingdom (94.6 %), the central government subsector was the most important.
 All three countries do not recognise a separate social security funds subsector.
+The lowest share of central government tax and social contribution revenue was recorded by Germany (28.6 %).

 Reporting of data to Eurostat

 Data are collected by Eurostat on the basis of the European system of national and regional accounts (ESA 2010) transmission programme: table 9, 'Detailed tax and social contributions receipts by type and receiving subsector'.
 The legal requirement for transmission of data by EU Member States is 9 months after the end of the calendar year.
-The data in this publication mainly corresponds to the end-September 2015 transmissions, with a number of countries having updated their data since.
+The data in this publication mainly corresponds to the end-September 2018 transmissions, with Denmark having updated data since.

-In almost all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 21 October 2015 or subsequent updates of ESA table 2.
+In all cases, the data are consistent with the ESA table 2 'main aggregates of general government' data released on 22 October 2018 or subsequent updates of ESA table 2 (updated by Denmark).
+The GDP used corresponds to the GDP delivered in the context of EDP notifications coincident with the transmissions of ESA table 2 and 9.
+For Denmark, updated GDP is used consistently with the update of table 2 and 9 data.

 This data is published in the Eurostat online database Eurobase.
-In addition, Eurostat publishes revenue and economic function data for individual taxes (the National Tax Lists or NTL) delivered by Member States as well as Iceland and Norway alongside the aggregated tax revenue data under the ESA2010 transmission programme.
+In addition, Eurostat publishes revenue and economic function data for individual taxes (the National Tax Lists or NTL) delivered by Member States as well as Iceland, Norway and Serbia alongside the aggregated tax revenue data under the ESA2010 transmission programme.

 Definition of government